fribbels/hsr-optimizer/docs/guides/en/advanced-rotations.md

     * Most buffs are considered as full uptime, however the optimizer will automatically try to precompute when some buffs should be disabled
 * Advanced mode
     * Open the Advanced rotation menu for full control over character / light cone / teammate / set effects buff uptime
-    * Buffs values can be changed between abilities
+    * Buff values can be changed between abilities
     * The optimizer will automatically try to precompute when some buffs should be disabled

 Advanced mode is powerful but should be used with care, as it requires an in depth understanding of buff timings in combat to use correctly.